 - Our Relay for Life team participates annually.
 Over $10,000 was raised this past year to help fight the battle against Cancer.

 - We service the Presbytery of the Northern Plains by being a centrally located meeting place for committees and councils.
 Our membership includes three past Presbytery Moderators—Bob Muhs, Bill Weispfenning and Sylvia Pringle.

 - The University of Jamestown is located just a few blocks away from the church.
 The United Presbyterian Church has a long history of supporting the University.
-One of our active members, 102 year old Helen Hample, has been for many decades an employee of the university and continues to be one of its most avid supporters.
 A number of current professors and students of UJ are members of our church.
 Also we have members of our choir, ably directed by David Morlock, associated with UJ.